 United States Post Office and Courthouse, Albany, Georgia, 1910-12.
-This post office was completed during the term of Nellie Brimberry, the first postmistress of a major American post office.
+This post office was completed during the term of Nellie Brimberry, the first female postmaster of a major American post office.
 In 1911, Mrs. Brimberry inaugurated the first air mail flight and struck the first air mail stamp.
 She also won acclaim in Georgia for securing for the State's pecan growers the privilege of sealing their product in packages that could be dispatched by mail.
-In addition to its historical associations, this post office represents an excellent example of fine craftsmanship.
+In addition to its historical associations, this post office contains excellent examples of fine craftsmanship.
+(James R. Lockhart)